Contact

 Processing and representation of semantic knowledge

-There are two kinds of things we know about (object) concepts: their features, which tell us taxonomic information about the object (that an apple is a fruit, that it is the same kind of thing as a pear or a peach, that it is round and edible, etc.), and the events or situations in which they participate, which tell us thematic information about the object (that apples grow on trees and ripen in the fall, that they can be baked into pies or made into cider, that they sometimes have worms inside, etc.).
-Our previous studies have shown that feature-based similarity predicts the degree of activation during word recognition (Mirman & Magnuson, 2009b) and that distinctive semantic features (ones that are relatively unusual) play a particularly important role in processing of word meanings (Mirman & Magnuson, 2009a).
-More recently, we have found that taxonomic and thematic semantic knowledge are functionally (Mirman & Graziano, in press; Kalenine et al., under review) and neuroanatomically distinct, with the anterior temporal lobe playing a particularly important role in taxonomic semantics and the temporo-parietal cortex playing a particularly important role in thematic semantics (Schwartz et al., 2011; Mirman & Graziano, in preparation).
+We have a long-standing interest in the distinction between taxonomic information about an object (that an apple is a fruit, that it is the same kind of thing as a pear or a peach, that it is round and edible, etc.), and the events or situations in which they participate, which tell us thematic information about the object (that apples grow on trees and ripen in the fall, that they can be baked into pies or made into cider, that they sometimes have worms inside, etc.).
+Our recent systematic review brought together behavioral, computational, and neuroscience evidence that taxonomic and thematic semantic systems are distinct and proposed neuro-computational principles that may drive this distinction (Mirman, Landrigan, & Britt, 2017).
+Of particular focus is the "dual-hub" hypothesis that the anterior temporal lobes are specialised for taxonomic processing while the temporo-parietal cortex is specialised for thematic processing (e.g., Schwartz et al., 2011; Thye et al., 2021).
 We are delving deeper into this distinction to try to understand its functional basis and the reason for the apparent neuroanatomic specialization.

 Interactivity